Breakdown of the anti-candida diet cure for beginners:

 What is Candida?

-Even though there are more than 150 known Candida species capable of living in different parts of your body, only 15 of these can cause an infection in case they overgrow.
+With more than 150 known Candida species capable of living in different parts of your body, only 15 of these species can cause an infection if they overgrow.

-Yet, candida is one of the most common fungi that many of us have experienced in different forms and part of our bodies.
-Even though candida can grow nearly everywhere, most commonly it is present in the mouth, skin, digestive tract, toenails, rectum and vagina.
+Yet, Candida is one of the most common fungi that many of us have experienced in different forms and parts of our bodies.
+Even though Candida can grow nearly everywhere, most commonly, it is present in the mouth, skin, digestive tract, toenails, rectum, and vagina.
 (1)